 - Active The server will be put into service immediately after it is added.
-However, once it is failed, it will stay Standby mode until manually setting its run state to Active again through the browser interface.
+If there are servers in the farm in Standby, WebMux will activate a Standby server in its place should it go out of service.
+When the original server comes back in service, it will be in Standby mode until manually setting its run state to Active again through the browser interface.
 This will give system administrator time to fix the system or reboot the server once some software/hardware update is completed. - Favorite Active The server will be put into services immediately after it is added.
-If a Favorite Active server failed, once it is operational, the WebMux[TM] will automatically put it back to the Active state. - Standby The server will be put into STANDBY, or backup, mode after it is added.
+If a Favorite Active server failed, once it is operational, the WebMuxTM will automatically put it back to the Active state. - Standby The server will be put into STANDBY, or backup, mode after it is added.
 The WebMux[TM] will change a STANDBY server to ACTIVE when one or more ACTIVE servers fail. - Last Resort Standby The server will be put into STANDBY state, unless all other servers are out of services, this server will not be switch in.
 This will allow the last server to show a different web page from others.